-The CELT Professional Development Award Application is now live.
-Faculty should apply by February 15, 2018.
+The CELT Professional Development Award Application is now closed.
 Funding is available for faculty interested in pedagogical strategies that enhance student engagement, curricular and assessment innovations that improve student learning, and projects that create a “J” course designation, or integrate the issues of race, disability, gender, class, ethnicity, sexual orientation, and international concerns into new or existing curriculum.
 CELT seeks to promote a variety of teaching and learning strategies that actively engage students and that will result in improved student learning as part of the new strategic plan.
 CELT will award up to five development grants this cycle for up to $2,000 for activities to be to be completed between July 1, 2018 and May 12, 2019.

 Committee Members: Beatrice Adera, Patricia Davidson, Michelle Donlin, Lauri Hyers, Ola Kopacz, Stephen Marvin, Cassandra Reyes, Jodi Roth-Saks, Donna Sanderson, Tina Selvaggi, Jackie Zaleswki

 **This committee has several member at large positions.
 If you are interested in joining the committee, please contact Faculty Associate, Lisa Lucas.